-The minimum Initial Margins for SSF levied by the clearing house (as of March 2006) are tabulated below.
-Please note that Initial Margins are subject to regular review, and may be changed at the discretion of the clearing house.
+The minimum Initial Margin for SSF levied by the clearing house are tabulated below (As of 13th Januari 2020).
+Please note that initial Margins are subject to regular review, and may be changed at the discretion of the clearing house.
 Brokers may require a higher Initial Margin deposit, depending on their risk management policies.